j-ros/sql_da/Lesson1/lesson1.md

 ### ORDER BY statement:
 In order to gain some practice using ORDER BY:
 1) Write a query to return the 10 earliest orders in the orders table.
 Include the id, occurred_at, and total_amt_usd.
-2) Write a query to return the top 5 orders in terms of largest total_amt_usd.
-Include the id, account_id, and total_amt_usd.
-3) Write a query to return the bottom 20 orders in terms of least total.
-Include the id, account_id, and total.

-1)

 ```sql
 SELECT id, occurred_at, total_amt_usd